 Start by jogging the X-Carve Pro away from the homing switches, slightly towards the center of the work area, and lower the z-axis.

 Check for obstructions such as tools, material or debris around the machine.

 Inspect each of the homing switches and their brackets for damage and correct orientation:

 X Homing Switch

 Check status of homing switches

 If there are no obstructions, you'll then need to test the status of the homing switches through the machine inspector.
 Power on your machine and connect to your computer.

-Please reach out to Customer Success for questions or replacements via email to email@example.com
+If your machine is within warranty, please reach out to Customer Success for replacements via email to firstname.lastname@example.org